pascallaliberte/sharpen.page/stepitup-guide.md

 Here's what I have to offer:

+**[/review](/review#details) -- A professional review of your landing page (or of your draft).** You've got a landing page, you went far enough on your own, sought feedback, made tweaks, but now's the time to bring someone in for a review.
+You don't want to be an expert in landing page writing, and you'd rather spend your time being an expert on your work.
+Three options, including one free option.

 **[/visualize](/visualize#details) -- A consulting call**.
 Preceded by an email exchange to learn how I can help, the focus of the call (the main value to you) will be about consulting you on what to do next.
 Additionally, our discussion will give me the information I need to put together a proposal for further work for you, if that'd be helpful (I won't try to upsell you).
 CDN$&nbsp;250, including our back-and-forth over email ahead of the call and the call itself (about an hour).
-I'll wave the fee if you choose to go with the next package:
+I'll wave the fee if you choose to go with another paid package.

 **[/understand](/understand) -- A research boost to focus your product priorities.** When you've got to take a pause and dig into what motivated your buyers to "hire" your product.
 Maybe you're getting cancellations, or people aren't using the features you've developed, and you're left a little surprised.
 You can't continue building and building, and need to start questioning a little bit more.

-**[/stepitup](/stepitup#details) -- For your service business, a monthly retainer to evolve your site to include a value-ladder of options** (a bit like these options I'm listing here).
-Each month, we sharpen your site in one meaningful way, and we sharpen your understanding of your buyers via some research.
-Plus you get my availability to get answers to your questions, learn what I'm finding on the web, hang out in your Slack.
-If you've already got a good idea of the struggle of your buyer and just need one page done, I've got a one-pager option too.

 **[/struggle-first](/struggle-first)** - **Free**, a collection of videos and articles on creating a Struggle-First marketing/landing page for your product or service.
 The kind of page that your visitor responds to by saying "I feel understood!".
 Useful when your thing helps a real struggle, but your audience doesn't have an established mindset about the solution yet.